 Following successful completion of the Graduate Diploma of Digital Media, you may choose to apply for credit to continue your studies in Deakin's Master of Communication.Read More

-To qualify for the award of Graduate Diploma of Digital Media, students must successfully complete 6 credit points from the units listed below and 2 credit points of electives.
+To qualify for the award of Graduate Diploma of Digital Media, students must successfully complete 6 credit points from the Course Electives List A below and 2 credit points of electives.

 Electives may be chosen from the remaining units below or from any other postgraduate course in the School of Communication and Creative Arts; students who intend to move from the diploma into the Master of Communication are strongly advised to take ACX701 Communication Concepts for their two elective credit points.